Hiking Safety Tips: Before you ever step foot on the trail…

 If you have a radio or a cell phone, now is the time to try to call search and rescue.
 If you can’t get a hold of anyone, staying put and relying on your original rescue plan is probably going to be your best option.

 95% of all survival rescues take place in the first 72 hours of any survival situation.
 If you’re Lost, Staying Put and Staying Calm will maximize your chances of survival.
-The best thing you can do is remember that rescue is probably on the way, and then find ways to make yourself as visible as possible to the search and rescue teams.
+The best thing you can do is remember that rescue is probably on the way, and then make yourself as visible as possible to the search and rescue teams.

 Ham Radio: In most areas of the country, I can usually hit some sort of repeater with my 2 meter Radio.
 If you frequently hike out in the backcountry, you may want to consider becoming a licensed ham radio operator.